Lawyer Salary Per Hour or Federal Judges' Annual Salary, which would you choose?

 Chief Justice Roberts says that over the past six years 38 federal judges have quit, with 17 departing since 2005.
 Using judge-speak, Roberts claims that the federal judges’ annual salary is the problem: “Inadequate compensation directly threatens the viability of life tenure.”
 According to Roberts, less than 40 percent of lawyers in private practice - the best lawyers - accept federal judgeships because the annual salary is low.
 But how low is it really?

-As mentioned on AmericanPatriotJournal.com, by U.S. law, federal judges earn the same annual salary as members of Congress: $165,200 a year.
+By U.S. law, federal judges earn the same annual salary as members of Congress: $165,200 a year.
 Federal appeals court judges earn an annual salary of $175,100.
-As reported on cactusjungle.com, the Supreme Court judge salary for associate justices is $203,000, and Chief Justice Roberts?
+The Supreme Court judge salary for associate justices is $203,000, and Chief Justice Roberts?

 Salary of U.S. Supreme Court Judge John G. Roberts